 The success of the Corporation's business lines is highly dependent upon conditions in the Canadian and global equity and financial markets and economic conditions throughout the world that are outside the Corporation's control and difficult to predict.
-Factors such as interest rates, availability of credit, inflation rates, economic uncertainty, changes in laws (including laws relating to taxation), trade barriers, commodity prices, currency exchange rates and controls, and national and international political circumstances (including wars, terrorist acts, security operations, demonstrations or protests), government policies, and performance of businesses and industry sectors can have a material negative impact on the value of the Investment Products' portfolio investments, which in turn would reduce revenues and profitability.
-See also "Risk Factors - Risks Related to the Corporation's Investment Products".
+Factors such as interest rates, availability of credit, inflation rates, economic uncertainty, cyclical factors, changes in laws (including laws relating to taxation), trade barriers, commodity prices, currency exchange rates and controls, and national and international political circumstances (including wars, terrorist acts, security operations, demonstrations or protests), government policies, securities offerings and M&A activity, expenses associated with establishing and expanding new and existing business units and product offerings and performance of businesses and industry sectors can have a material negative impact on the Corporation's revenues and profitability.